 It became evident through newspaper mentions, that while he worked in Tifton, H. W. Brown employed three different women in his studio.
 I had not come across any of these women previously, but it made me remember other women who worked in photography in South Georgia who I had already documented.
 I decided I certainly needed to find out what happened to two of those women, as long as I was on the chase of others.

-Before I go on with the story of H. W. Brown and the women who worked for him, I will tell you what more I discovered about these two women photographers.
+Before I go on with the story of H. W. Brown and the women who worked for him, I will tell you what more I discovered about these three women photographers.

 Mrs. L. C. Wooley (Lucretia, aka “Lou”) was advertising as a photographer in Waycross, Georgia by June 1906 (in the Waycross Evening Herald from 16 June through July 1906), when she worked out of a a tent at the corner of Plant & Albany avenues.
 By March 20, 1908 her newspaper advertisement, carrying only her name, uses “we” as doing the work, and cites her studio as at the same corner, Albany and Plant.